The following is about Husky Palace, our beliefs and goals:

 Family in Charlotte, NC:

 This family started breeding in 2018.
-This family is the family member where the other families trust to take care of our dogs when we have to go somewhere.
+This family is the one the other families trust to take care of our dogs when we have to go somewhere.
 The reason is that they love dogs so much.
-They have a Cocker Spaniel who is the most spoiled dog ever.
+They had a Cocker Spaniel who is the most spoiled dog ever.
 Making her food and taking her everywhere.
-She is now blind and deaf however their vet said she is a healthy Cocker Spaniel compared to others at her age.
+She is was blind and deaf when she got older however their vet said she was a healthy Cocker Spaniel compared to others at her age.
 For this reason, we only trust her to take care of our dogs and puppies.

 So they might just started breeding, however, they have the other two families knowledge being passed down to them and the love of dogs that are helping them become one of the best Siberian Husky breeders.